 Radiological Risk Assessment Among Occupational Health Workers in Selected Radiological Centres in Warri City, Nigeria

-17 Aug, 2022
+Received 17 Aug, 2022 |

-12 Dec, 2022
+Accepted 12 Dec, 2022 |

-31 Mar, 2023
+Published 31 Mar, 2025 |

 Background and Objective: The exposure of patients and workers handling radiological equipment in Nigerian hospitals is becoming of increasing concern to both experts in the field of radiation and the regulatory agency in the country.
 This study, therefore, evaluates the occupational health workers associated with the use of some radioactive ladened equipment in selected radiological centres in Warri City Delta State, Nigeria to ascertain the exposure levels to both operators and patients within the environment.
 Materials and Methods: The BIR data were collected in situ from four selected radiological centres for indoors and outdoors exposure using a well-calibrated Gamma scout, Geiger counter multi-radiation meter and a GPS meter were used.
 Results: The measured average exposure assessment for indoors are well above ambient level but are within for outdoors.
 The radiological risk parameters evaluated revealed elevated values and in some cases above international permissible limits.
 The averaged ELCR for all the centres obtained were found to be higher than the recommended world average mean value of 0.29×10–3 (mSvy–1).
 The overall obtained results of the study area do not constitute any immediate radiological health effect on the workers, patients and the public.
 Conclusion: The mean excess lifetime cancer risk (ELCR) for occupational health workers for all the radiological centres was 0.66 μSvy–1 which is relatively higher than the worldwide average of 0.29 μSvy–1.
 These evaluated values may not cause immediate health issues to the health workers, but the accumulation of these doses may be detrimental.

-Copyright © 2023 Orduvwe et al. This is an open-access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Copyright © 2025 Orduvwe et al. This is an open-access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited. |

 INTRODUCTION

 Over the years, the deployment of radiation-induced equipment and its application have become an important tool in medical diagnosis and therapy.
 About 50-75% of medical decisions depend on x-ray diagnosis and the early diagnosis of some diseases depends completely on x-ray examinations1.
 However, if x-rays are not shielded such that they only interact with intended parts of the body, then they are a potential health hazard to the health workers, patients and members of the public2.
 Duration, distance shielding, exposure time reduction, increasing distance from the source and patient shielding make up the trio of radiation protection actions.
 It has been proven that occupational workers are of great importance in protecting patients, personnel and members of the public from the potential hazards of radiation3,4.
 Protection practices are aimed at keeping all-radiation risks as low as is reasonably achievable.
 Every year in Nigeria, several radiological examinations are carried out for diagnostic purposes.
 However, some of the procedures do not have a record of doses received by the health workers and the employed exposure parameters used for such procedures are not documented, therefore, radiation dose management is hindered.
 The report of the UNSCEAR 2000 concluded that occupational health workers' exposure due to medical radiation is likely to be increasing worldwide, particularly in countries where medical services are in their early stages of development5.
 The ICRP recommends that medical activities involving ionizing radiation should fulfil two basic principles: Justification and optimization.
 In Nigeria and other parts of the world, research works have been done on the background ionizing radiation in and around radiological diagnostic and therapy equipment and facilities in the hospitals.
 The general results showed a significant difference between the indoor and outdoor BIR and the annual effective dose at the radiological units for both indoor and outdoor6-9.
-Abdullahi et al.8 carried out a measurement of radiation dose on medical workers in selected Hospitals in Dhaka Bangladesh and the results show that the average estimated dose for all subjects’ ranges from (0.01-2.42) mSvy1.
+Abdullahi et al.8 carried out a measurement of radiation dose on medical workers in selected Hospitals in Dhaka Bangladesh and the results show that the average estimated dose for all subjects’ ranges from (0.01-2.42) mSvy–1.
 Among these workers, those in the radiology department received the most substantial estimated dose.

 It is observed in Nigeria in recent times that the import and deployment of medical facilities and equipment for diagnostic and therapeutic purposes are on increase in the last five years due to the improved health care policy of the state government.
 This can also be correlated with the increasing population of the city dwellers due to the rural-urban migration and the attended market force of demand and supply of health care needs.
 However, cognisant attention has not been accorded to the need for the safety and protection of both patients and workers in these facilities.
 The need to monitor the BIR levels and the radiation dose received by the duo in and around the building warehousing and some of these equipment has arisen.
 This study observes the occupational health workers associated with the use of radioactive equipment.